yuvraj85-29/LitSocWebsite/README.md

 # LitSocWebsite
-a website-cum-portal for all writeups.
+a website-cum-portal for all writeups of Literary Society of IIT Mandi.